 Finally, perhaps the most interesting innovation of 5.2 is the use of Isochronous Channels.
 This takes the Dual Audio feature farther, allowing for multiple connections of bluetooth devices to single sources.
 This means if you are using your wireless headphones at home, instead of having to switch between your laptop, phone, tv etc, your headphones could be simultaneously connected to all of them and switch automatically and seamlessly.

-Furthermore, this is extremely exciting in terms of broadcast capabilities.
-Once Bluetooth 5.2 is widely integrated, it may be possible that you could head into a crowded bar, see something of interest on the TV, and then tune into that stream with your bluetooth headphones - or possibly even that everyone watching the same program could access different language streams.
-Beyond the convenience of this prospect, it also spells out a revolution for hearing aid technology, as the hearing impaired might easily be able to beam in whatever they’re listening to directly into their earpieces.
+Furthermore, this is offers some great breakthroughs with respect to broadcast capabilities.
+Once Bluetooth 5.2 is widely integrated, it may be possible that you could head into a crowded bar, see something of interest on the TV, and then tune into that stream with your bluetooth headphones - or possibly, even everyone watching the same program could access different language streams.
+Beyond the convenience of this prospect, it also spells out a revolution for hearing aid technology, as the hearing impaired will be able to beam in whatever they’re listening to directly into their earpieces.
 That’s pretty exciting stuff.

-Bluetooth 5.0 introduced the most revolutionary changes to the technology yet, and the newest features available with the forthcoming Bluetooth 5.2 promise to push us into the next level of high fi wireless audio, and game changing methods of communication, entertainment and interconnectivity.
+Bluetooth 5.0 introduced the most revolutionary changes to the technology yet, and the newest improvements through Bluetooth 5.2 and 5.3 promise to push us into the next level of high fi wireless audio, and game changing methods of communication, entertainment and interconnectivity.
 While it seems it will be a while before the technology is totally integrated across most devices, it seems safe to say it will be well worth the wait.

 You may want to check out our video as well that covered the same topic.